 - Support for Chrome extensions: There’s a whole world of extensions that are available for Google Chrome, and Microsoft intends to support them.
-This likely doesn’t meant that all Chrome extensions will be made available for Edge.
-Instead, the company will continue curating these extensions like before, and only make a selection up for grabs.
+However, there is a conflict between these two giants, and Microsoft is obviously promoting and recommending its own extension.

-- PWAs: Progress Web App seem to be all the rage these days, with companies shifting to this strategy left and right.
-The new Edge will, obviously, offer support for PWAs.
+- PWAs: Progress Web App seems to be all the rage these days, with companies shifting to this strategy left and right.
+The new Edge offers support for PWAs.
 Furthermore, these applications will show up in the top level of the Start Menu.